A Deep Reinforcement Learning Based Motion Cueing Algorithm for Vehicle Driving Simulation: Results and Discussion

 where $\text{TF}_\text{oto}$ is the transfer function of the otoliths \cite{2016Asadi_ARTCa} and $\text{TF}_\text{scc}$ is the transfer function of the semicircular canals \cite{2017Asadi_ARTC}.
 The coefficients of this functions are chosen according to \cite{2005Telban_ARTC} as $K_{\text{oto}} = 0.4$, $\tau_1 = 5$ s, $\tau_2 = 0.016$ s, $\tau_3 = 10$ s, $\tau_4 = 5.73$ s and $\tau_5 = 80$ s in lateral direction.

-Compared to usual cost function in other optimizations of MCAs \cite{2016Asadi_ARTC, 2020Qazani_ARTCa, 2022Asadi_ARTC, 2022Qazani} the use of workspace is not minimized.
+The cost function thus contains considerably less components than the RL training reward function given in Eq.~\ref{eq:rl_reward}.
+The cost function of CW optimization thus concentrates only on the two main objectives.
+The other components are not needed because they are already considered in the CW or in the optimization algorithm used.
+For example, no additional incentive is needed for washing out the signal, as this is permanently the case due to the application of the CW's high-pass filters.
+Compared to usual cost function in other optimizations of MCAs~\cite{2016Asadi_ARTC, 2020Qazani_ARTCa, 2022Asadi_ARTC, 2022Qazani} the use of workspace is not minimized.
 This is usually done to favor economic utilization of the workspace.
 However, since the goal of the optimization performed here is not the development of an optimal general-purpose MCA but the creation of an optimal filter-based comparison algorithm, its consideration here is not desirable However, it is necessary to take into account the limitations of the existing workspace.
 This is done by implementing the constrains in Eq.~\ref{constrains}.
 These can be considered directly by SHGO.
 For further refinement by SLSQP they are internally approximated by a smoothed differentiable equation.
 This ensures that only realizable solutions are taken into account.
-Furthermore, as usual for CW filters, the angular velocity resulting from tilt coordination, is limited to the perception threshold of $3.0$ degrees according to \cite{1985Reid_ARTC}.
+Furthermore, as usual for CW filters, the angular velocity resulting from tilt coordination, is limited to the perception threshold of $0.0524$ rad/s according to \cite{1985Reid_ARTC}.